 Assessment (as of 28 February 2019):

-- Under the influence of global warming and local urbanization, autumn temperatures in Hong Kong exhibit a significant long-term rising trend.
+- Under the influence of global warming and local urbanization, spring temperatures in Hong Kong exhibit a significant long-term rising trend.
 The chance of normal to above-normal temperature is generally higher.
 Climate models around the world also forecast normal to above-normal temperatures over southern China this spring and hence normal to above-normal temperature over the region is expected.